Ramadan Hamu

 Presli Easley had an answer for Legend, as her 18-yard run evened the game at 13-13, but Akey’s second rushing touchdown and then Lauren Culebro’s interception as time expired Vista into the break with a 20-13 advantage.

 Mountain Vista started to break away in the third quarter, as Akey’s two-yard run and then one-point conversation extended the Golden Eagles’ lead to 14.
-Smollen would score again for Legend, moving the score to 27-19, but that’s as close as the Titans would get as Mountain Vista went on to win its second-straight title with a final score of 48-26.
+Smollen would score again for Legend, moving the score to 27-19, but that’s as close as the Titans would get as Mountain Vista went on to win, 48-26.